openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_functional.rst

     2. Enable and configure Contrail plugin
     3. Enable dedicated analytics DB
     4. Add a controller and a compute+cinder nodes
-    5. Add a node with all contrail roles
+    5. Add a node with all compatible contrail roles
+    6. Add a node with 'contrail-analytics-db' role
-    6. Deploy cluster
+    7. Deploy cluster
-    7. Add one node with "contrail-db" role
+    8. Add one node with "contrail-db" role
-    8. Deploy changes
+    9. Deploy changes
-    9. Run OSTF tests
+    10. Run OSTF tests

 Expected results